Sharathkumar0/MARKET_BASKET_ANALYSIS/README.md

 **Key metrics for association rules:**

-1 Support: Percentage of order that contains the item set\n 2 Confidence: Antecedent and consequent, Confidence measure the percentage of times that item 'Consequent' is purchased given that item 'Antecedent' was purchased.\n
+1 Support: Percentage of order that contains the item set

+2 Confidence: Antecedent and consequent, Confidence measure the percentage of times that item 'Consequent' is purchased given that item 'Antecedent' was purchased.

 3 Lift: Unlike the confidence metric whose value may vary depending on direction (Eg: Confidence (A -> C) may be differennt from confidence (C -> A).
 Lift has no direction.
-This means that the lift (A,C) is always equal to the lift(C,A).\n
+This means that the lift (A,C) is always equal to the lift(C,A).

 **Association rule based algorithm are viewed as two step approach:**

-1 Frequent Itemset Generation: Find all frequent item sets with support >= Pre determined min_support count\n 2 Rule Generation: List of all association rule from frequent item-set calculate support and confidence for all rules.\n
+1 Frequent Itemset Generation: Find all frequent item sets with support >= Pre determined min_support count.

+2 Rule Generation: List of all association rule from frequent item-set calculate support and confidence for all rules.